1915–1916 Church of England border polls

+Map of the Church of England parishes within Wales, as of 2026.
+Llansilin not shown.

 The Church of England border polls 1915–1916 were a series of referendums held in January and February 1915 (with second polls being held in two parishes in March 1916), for residents living in nineteen Church of England ecclesiastical (Note: The provision was relevant only to ecclesiastical parishes: any civil parishes which had straddled the border would have been divided, and made separate parishes, or one or both parts added to other parishes, as a result of orders made under section 36 of the Local Government Act 1894, which required parishes not to cross the boundaries of administrative counties or districts.) parishes, the boundaries of which crossed the England–Wales border.
 They were carried out to determine if the parish residents wished their parish to remain part of the Church of England or to become part of the Church in Wales when the Welsh Church Act 1914 took effect.
 (Its implementation was delayed because of the First World War and it did not take effect until 31 March 1920).
 The polls eventually resulted in all but one of the border parishes voting to remain with the Church of England.

 Background

 The Welsh Church Act 1914 was passed by parliament to disestablish the Church of England in Wales and Monmouthshire.
-Section 9 of the Act provided for the Commissioners for Church Temporalities in Wales (commonly called "The Welsh Church Commissioners") to hold referendums in the nineteen areas defined as "border parishes", parishes whose ecclesiastical boundaries straddled the temporal boundary between England and Wales, to decide if the parish wanted to join the Church in Wales when it was disestablished or to remain part of the established Church of England.
+Section 9 of the act provided for the Commissioners for Church Temporalities in Wales (commonly called "The Welsh Church Commissioners") to hold referendums in the nineteen areas defined as "border parishes", parishes whose ecclesiastical boundaries straddled the temporal boundary between England and Wales, to decide if the parish wanted to join the Church in Wales when it was disestablished or to remain part of the established Church of England.
 Section 9 of the Welsh Church Act required the Commissioners to ascertain "the general wishes of the parishioners" but did not specify how "parishioners" was to be defined.
 The Commissioners therefore interpreted the provision broadly.
 The Welsh Church Act provided that the Church in Wales parishes would no longer retain private endowments granted to them before 1662 (though this was later partly compensated for by the Welsh Church (Temporalities) Act 1919).